 Professional History and Accomplishments

 Lara Drasin, M.Soc.Sci. is a Los Angeles-based strategist and advisor specializing in communications, crisis public relations and creative, impact-oriented campaigns and partnerships.
-She is also a writer, researcher and producer and consults with executives, influencers and businesses looking to employ effective and resonant myth and archetype-based narrative strategies in their branding and messaging.
+She is also an editor, writer, and producer and consults with executives, influencers and businesses looking to employ effective and resonant narrative strategies in their branding and messaging.

 After many years handling strategy and project management roles in media, public relations, documentary filmmaking, social justice and the burgeoning virtual reality industry, Lara started independently consulting in 2016 to develop her own more holistic approach to working with clients to develop and leverage their media presence - and creative partnerships - to achieve their long-term goals.